bigmlcom/bigmler/docs/index.rst

     bigmler --ensemble ensemble/51901f4337203f3a9a000215 \
             --test data/iris.csv --evaluate

-There are some more advance options that can help you build local predictions with your ensembles.
+There are some more advanced options that can help you build local predictions with your ensembles.
 When the number of local models becomes quite large holding all the models in memory may exhaust your resources.
 To avoid this problem you can use the